Shanshe, Duke of Ksani

-Shanshe, Duke of Ksani (შანშე ქსნის ერისთავი) (born end of 17th century – died 1753), was a nobleman and politician from Kingdom of Kartli-Kakheti.
-From 1718 was Duke of Ksani.
+Shanshe II (შანშე II) (born end of 17th century – died 1753), was a Georgian nobleman and politician from Kingdom of Kartli-Kakheti.
+From 1718 he was Duke of Ksani.

+Biography

+Shanshe was the eldest son of Datuna, Duke of Ksani, and his wife, Mariam, daughter of King George XI.

-In 1719 he rebelled against king of Kartli Vakhtang VI, but was defeated and exiled to Imereti.
+In 1719, he rebelled against Vakhtang VI, but was defeated and exiled to Imereti.
 He managed to escape from exile and rebelled in 1720 and was again defeated.
-However he adulated to the King Vakhtang VI and was devoted of his oath until the end.
+However, he adhered to King Vakhtang VI and was devoted to his oath until the end.

-In 1723 when Kartl-kakheti was conquered by Ottoman Empire he was fighting against the intruders.
-In 1735 when Ottoman role in Kartl-Kakheti was changed by Iranians (Qizilbashs) Shanshe together with Givi Amilakhvari and Vakhushti Abashidze led big revolt against Iranian conquerors and from the strengthened fortresses in Ksani Saeristavo he was fighting for two years.
+In 1723, when Kartli and Kakheti were conquered by the Ottoman Empire, he was fighting against the intruders.
+In 1735, when the Ottoman role in Kartli and Kakheti was changed by Iranians (Qizilbashs), Shanshe, together with Givi Amilakhvari (1689–1754) and Vakhushti Abashidze, led a big revolt against Iranian conquerors and from the strengthened fortresses in Ksani Saeristavo he fought for two years.
 But in 1737 he was finally defeated and had to escape to Imereti and later to Russia.

 He was trying to help Bakar (Son of Vakhtang VI and factual king of Kartli) return.
-However, this mission was unsuccessful and he returned to Georgia and continued fighting against Qizilbashs.
-Because of betrayal he was captured by Iranians and punished by scooping eyes.
+However, this mission was unsuccessful, and he returned to Georgia and continued fighting against the Qizilbash.
+Because of betrayal, he was captured by Iranians and punished by having his eyes gouged out.

-In 1745 he was sent back to Tbilisi, after two years he got back his manorial estates.
+In 1745, he was sent back to Tbilisi; after two years, he got back his manorial estates.
 He died in Tbilisi in prison in 1753.
-Where he was imprisoned because of rebel against king Erekle II.
+He was imprisoned because of rebel against King Heraclius II.

+Family

+Shanshe was married to Ana (Ana-Khanum), daughter of Prince Tamaz Baratashvili.
+His children were: